 (1) Wine Manufacturers and Wholesalers.

 NOTE: Bureau of Alcohol, Tobacco and Firearms (BATF) rules differ from Commission rules, particularly with regard to subsection (2)(b) of this rule.
 Be sure to check with BATF before applying this rule.

-(2) ORS 471.398(4) allows a manufacturer or wholesaler to provide point of sale material to a retailer.
+- (2) ORS 471.398(4) allows a manufacturer or wholesaler to provide point of sale material to a retailer.
 Manufacturers and wholesalers may provide point of sale material only for display at the retailer's premises.
-The only point of sale material a manufacturer or wholesaler may provide is:

-(a) Material that functions only to advertise the manufacturer or wholesaler's alcoholic beverage products.
-Some examples of this material include table tents, case cards, danglers, static-cling stickers, display mirrors, inflated plastic beer or wine bottles and neon beer or wine signs;

-(b) Material that has another function in addition to advertising the manufacturer or wholesaler's alcoholic beverage products that meets the following conditions:

-(A) The cost of the material in any one display does not exceed \$30 (cost is the cost to the manufacturer or wholesaler who initially purchased or produced the item);

-(B) The manufacturer or wholesaler loans but does not give the material to the retailer for a period not to exceed 45 days;

-(C) The manufacturer loans this type of material for no more than four displays per year per retail premises;

-(D) The manufacturer or wholesaler invoices the material upon delivery, describes on the invoice how the retailer will use the material and issues the retailer a credit upon manufacturer or wholesaler removal;

-(E) The retailer uses the material only as a part of a promotional display for the manufacturer or wholesaler's products on the retailer's licensed premises; and

-(F) The retailer makes no minimum purchase in order to have the material at his/her premises.

-(c) Material that predominantly advertises the manufacturer or wholesaler's alcoholic beverage products but also advertises a generic food product.
+The only point of sale material a manufacturer or wholesaler may provide is: - (a) Material that functions only to advertise the manufacturer or wholesaler's alcoholic beverage products.
+Some examples of this material include table tents, case cards, danglers, static-cling stickers, display mirrors, inflated plastic beer or wine bottles and neon beer or wine signs; - (b) Material that has another function in addition to advertising the manufacturer or wholesaler's alcoholic beverage products that meets the following conditions: - (A) The cost of the material in any one display does not exceed \$30 (cost is the cost to the manufacturer or wholesaler who initially purchased or produced the item); - (B) The manufacturer or wholesaler loans but does not give the material to the retailer for a period not to exceed 45 days; - (C) The manufacturer loans this type of material for no more than four displays per year per retail premises; - (D) The manufacturer or wholesaler invoices the material upon delivery, describes on the invoice how the retailer will use the material and issues the retailer a credit upon manufacturer or wholesaler removal: - (E) The retailer uses the material only as a part of a promotional display for the manufacturer or wholesaler's products on the retailer's licensed premises; and - (F) The retailer makes no minimum purchase in order to have the material at his/her premises. - (c) Material that predominantly advertises the manufacturer or wholesaler's alcoholic beverage products but also advertises a generic food product.
 This section does not prohibit cross-promotions of the manufacturer or wholesaler' alcoholic beverage product with a specific food product or brand when food product producer is not a retail licensee; the food product producer pays at least half the cost of the cross-promotion; and any retailer who receives the material pays none of the costs.
 For example, a cheese manufacturer and a wine manufacturer jointly produce a poster to promote their products.
-As long as the cheese manufacturer is not a retail licensee, the cheese manufacturer pays at least half the costs and the retail licensee pays none of the costs, the Commission treats the poster as alcoholic beverage/generic food product material;

-(d) Material that predominantly advertises the manufacturer or wholesaler's alcoholic beverage products but also has generic words or symbols for activities the manufacturer or wholesaler wants to associate with his/her alcoholic beverage products.
-Exterior material may, however, have only generic symbols relating to activities, not words.

-(3) Exterior point of sale material given or loaned under this rule must not exceed 630 square inches.
+As long as the cheese manufacturer is not a retail licensee, the cheese manufacturer pays at least half the costs and the retail licensee pays none of the costs, the Commission treats the poster as alcoholic beverage/generic food product material; - (d) Material that predominantly advertises the manufacturer or wholesaler's alcoholic beverage products but also has generic words or symbols for activities the manufacturer or wholesaler wants to associate with his/her alcoholic beverage products.
+Exterior material may, however, have only generic symbols relating to activities, not words. - (3) Exterior point of sale material given or loaned under this rule must not exceed 630 square inches.
 This means that inflatables or any point of sale material cannot be displayed in a retailer's parking lots or other outside areas if the material exceeds 630 square inches.

 Stat.
-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d) Stats.
-Implemented: ORS 471.398(4)
+Auth.: ORS 471 & 472, 471.030, 471.730(1) & (5), 472.030, 472.060(1) & (2)(d)

 Hist.: OLCC 8-1987, f.
 31-3-87, ef.
 4-1-87; OLCC 7-1992, f. & cert. ef.
-7-1-92; Renumbered from 845-010-0124 nominal value to a retailer.
-This rule describes the two categories of items of nominal value a manufacturer or wholesaler may give to a retailer.
+7-1-92; Renumbered from 845-010-0124